 The site does not contain significant flora and fauna and consequently the proposed works will not give rise to any adverse impact on flora and fauna.
-The provision of an upgraded playing field necessitates the removal of 25 trees.
-Trees are identified as casuarinas, consisting mainly of suckering co-dominant and poor specimens.
-This REF is prepared on a conditional basis that consultation is undertaken with Council's Tree Management Officer, with appropriate permits obtained for proposed tree removal, prior to the undertaking of tree removal at the site.
+This REF is prepared on a conditional basis that consultation is undertaken with Council's Tree Management Officer, with appropriate permits obtained if any tree removal involved in the construction phase, prior to the undertaking of tree removal at the site.